sagarsaketh05/Java/README.md

-This repositary contains a collection of java programms wriiten for learning , pratice, and referecnce purposes.
+This repositary contains a collection of java programms wriiten for learning , practice, and referecnce purposes.